This article includes Definition, Types, Working, Advantages, Disadvantages, and Application of Radiator.

 More commonly a mixture of water and antifreeze is used as the liquid.
 Antifreeze is ethylene glycol or propylene glycol.

-- It is of good heat dissipation.
+- The radiator is of good heat dissipation.
 It obviously saves material and energy.

 - Good performance of oxidation corrosion resistance